Micheal-Murrish/Chanels-Cause/README.md

 * The website was tested in Google Crome and Microsoft Edge.
 * The website has been tested on desktop, laptop, ipad and mobile devices.
 * All links have been tested to ensure they direct the user to the correct place.
+## User Experience Testing
+### First Time Visitor
+1. Easily navigate threw the site and to all the external links.
+    * All links have a hover effect put on them and alos a change in the cursor to indicate a clickable link.
+2. Find it easy to understand what the website is all about.
+    * The website has links to external information sorces, and lots of internal iformation on what the website is about and what Chanels Cause actualy does.
+### Returning Visitor
+1. Find and access the support group and any fundraising activities are coming up.
+    * The site has links to The Heart Family Group where people will be directed to and be able to sign up.
+2. Be able to get in contact.
+    * There is a contact me form.